How Attackers Evade Secure Email Gateways & How to Stop Them

 Mass phishing campaigns have given way to highly targeted approaches focused on specific individuals within organizations.
 This selective targeting reduces the likelihood of detection by limiting exposure and allowing attackers to craft highly convincing messages.

-Executive targeting remains prevalent, with C-suite members 12x more likely to receive targeted attacks according to Proofpoint’s 2024 analysis.
+Executive targeting remains prevalent, with C-suite members more likely to receive targeted attacks according to security research.
 These high-value targets often have greater system access, authority to approve financial transactions, and access to sensitive information, making them particularly valuable to attackers.

 IT and security staff increasingly face sophisticated attacks designed specifically to compromise those responsible for maintaining security systems.
-A 2025 IBM Security study found a 43% increase in targeted attacks against security personnel, often leveraging technical language and scenarios that would seem suspicious to non-technical recipients but appear plausible to specialists.
+Security researchers have observed an increase in targeted attacks against security personnel, often leveraging technical language and scenarios that would seem suspicious to non-technical recipients but appear plausible to specialists.

 Leveraging Current Events and Concerns